 As a slight modification to FMG 6.4, total depth measurements for each well will not be made prior to each sampling event.
 This is to avoid introduction of turbidity into the well sample.
-The well total depth measurements will be made during the annual well inspections concurrent with sampling of the CA 750 well network.
+The well total depth measurements will be taken after each well is sampled during the annual well inspection concurrent with the annual sampling event when all wells are sampled.

-3.2.4 Surface Water Sampling
+3.3.4 Surface Water Sampling

-Surface water samples will be collected from the irrigation pond located on the Meadowbrook Golf Course.
-Consistent with the interim plan, samples will be collected at two locations in the pond.
+Surface water samples will be collected from the central irrigation pond located on the Meadowbrook Golf Course.
+Samples will be collected at two locations in the pond.
 Samples will be collected from the irrigation pump intake located at the south end of the pond, as well as from a location at the north end of the pond nearest MW-4.
-The pond intake sample will be used to verify that the water is acceptable for non-potable (i.e., irrigation) use and the north sample will be used to verify that the water quality in the pond is consistent.
+Samples will be collected using a clean sample dipper.
 FMGs related to surface water sampling are presented in Attachment F.

-3.3 LABORATORY ANALYTICAL METHODS
+3.4 LABORATORY ANALYTICAL METHODS